 The ETS requires employers to:

 • Develop, implement and enforce a mandatory COVID-19 vaccination policy; or

 • Create a policy allowing employees to choose to get a vaccination or wear a face covering in the workplace and have weekly COVID-19 testing done.

-Employers must also determine the vaccination status of each employee, obtain acceptable proof of vaccination and keep a roster of each employee’s vaccinations status.
+Employers must also determine the vaccination status of each employee, obtain acceptable proof of vaccination, and keep a roster of each employee’s vaccination status.

 Weekly Testing Requirements

 Employees who are not fully vaccinated must be tested weekly or within seven days before returning to work.
 The ETS does not require employers to pay for any costs associated with testing.
 However, employer payment for testing may be required by other laws, regulations, collective bargaining or other agreements.